-Odutola's 2017 paintings included First Night at Boarding School (left); Unclaimed Estates (below); and (bottom right, from top) Unfinished Commission of the Late Baroness; and The Missionary an alternative fantasy but a present reality, and I confess that this Caribbean-British viewer's first assumption was that these sumptuous portraits represented real people.
+Odutola's 2017 naintines included First Night at Boarding School (left); Unclaimed Estates (below); and (bottom right, from top) Unfinished Commission of the Late Baroness; and The Missionary reality, and I confess that this Caribbeanresides in New York, where she is a central light in a thrilling new generation of black artists that includes her childhood friend, the Ghanaian-American novelist Yaa Gyasi, the musician and downtown alt-star Dev Hynes (Blood Orange) and the singer and performance artist Solange Knowles (who is, alongside her husband, Alan Ferguson, both an occasional model for Odutola's portraits and a frequent collector of them).
+But if the traditional relationship between painter and patron is one of unadorned artisan and uber-glamorous client, Odutola disrupts all that.
+Strikingly beautiful and startlingly well dressed, in photos patron and artist seemed clipped from the very world Odutola paints so beautifully: two aristocratic African sisters, just about ready to tear up the (down)town.
+And that's the funny thing about Odutola: Nigerian high life - as I'm sure she's well aware - is not only these sumptuous portraits represented real people.
 Were they members of the kind of "Afropolitan" elite well described by the (equally glamorous) globe-trotting Ghanaian-Nigerian writer Taiye Selasi?
 Or maybe the children of those oil-rich Nigerian millionaires and billionaires whose comings and goings are faithfully recorded in the Lagos gossip rags?
-I thought of those lines of Maya Angelou: "Does my sassiness upset you?/ Why are you beset with gloom?/'Cause I walk like I've got oil wells/ Pumping in my living room."
+I thought of those lines of Maya Angelou: "Does my sassiness upset you?/Why are you beset with gloom?/'Cause I walk like I've got oil wells/ Pumping in my living room."
 Maya was speaking metaphorically but in the New Nigeria, oil really is the source of enormous, if unequally spread, wealth.
-The same viewer who walks out of Black Panther wondering whether a militaristic and technocratic monarchy is truly an African vision to which we should all aspire, might also ask herself if there are further dreams we can have about an un-stolen and un-colonised Africa that will turn away from the kind of Rich Kids of Instagram fantasies we're sold every day.

-And yet, on the other hand, it's clear that Odutola is interested in inherited > imaginary: the smash-hit movie Black Panther, say, in which Wakanda, a nation state of great wealth and advanced technology, lies hidden within the African continent; or Kehinde Wiley's regal depictions of black youth; or Donald Glover's Emmy-laden TV experiment Atlanta.
+The same viewer who walks out of Black Panther wondering whether a militaristic and technocratic monarchy is truly an African vision to which we should imaginary: the smash-hit movie Black Panther, say, in which Wakanda, a nation state of great wealth and advanced technology, lies hidden within the African continent; or Kehinde Wiley's regal depictions of black youth; or Donald Glover's Emmy-laden TV experiment Atlanta.
 Call it the Afroternative!
 Certainly, there has been a departure from the social realism once expected of black artists, and a move towards the liberty of imagining other possible worlds, a radical and essential freedom in these times.
 In fact, the longer I spent with the UmuEze Amara and the Obafemi, the more it seemed possible that their world was reality and outside the gallery was where the truly outrageous fiction lived, the one in which a sitting American president just contained every country in Africa within a pitiful scatological expletive.